Aberdeen Camp |

 (1856 - 1859), near White Swan, Yakima Indian Reservation

 The Army's base of operations during the Yakima War.
-The post was used as the Yakima Indian Agency after the garrison transferred to Fort Colville in 1859.
+Located on Agency Creek.
+The post was later used as the Yakima Indian Agency after the garrison transferred to Fort Colville in 1859.
 It was abandoned in 1923.
 The state leased the park property from the Yakima Nation in 1953.
-The fort has been restored and contains three Officers' quarters (1857 - 1858), one of four original blockhouses (1856), and the Commandant's House (1857 - 1858).
+The fort has been restored and contains three Officers' quarters, one troop barracks, one original blockhouse, two recreated blockhouses, and the Commandant's House, all around a spacious parade ground.
+Also here is the restored Indian Agency Jailhouse.

 Yakima Valley Blockhouse

-A Federal blockhouse, apparently not officially called a fort, built somewhere in the Yakima River Valley (Yakima Valley Gap).
+A WA Territorial Volunteers blockhouse and storehouse, apparently not officially called a fort, built somewhere in the Yakima River Valley (Yakima Valley Gap).

 (Hanford Reservation, U.S. Dept. of Energy)